FanChiMao/FanChiMao/README.md

 # Hellow World, I'm Chi-Mao Fan 👋

 ## 👨🏻‍💻  About Me
-- 🎓 I am a master's student
+- 🎓 I am a master's student from Taiwan
 - 🌱 I’m currently studying the image restoration by deep learning
 - 📫 How to reach me: qaz5517359@gmail.com